Endowed Chairs and Professorships

 Director of Operations, Washington Animal Disease Diagnostic Laboratory

-Dr. Snekvik, DVM, PhD is a board certified veterinary pathologist with a split appointment as a clinical professor in the Department of Veterinary Microbiology and Pathology and director of operations for the Washington Animal Disease Diagnostic Laboratory (WADDL).
+Dr. Snekvik is a board certified veterinary pathologist with a split appointment as a professor in the Department of Veterinary Microbiology and Pathology and director of operations for the Washington Animal Disease Diagnostic Laboratory (WADDL).
 He is also the section head of WADDL’s Aquatic Health Section and conducts fish diagnostic testing for both private fish producers and natural resource agencies as well as aquatic and terrestrial animal infectious disease research.
 Dr. Snekvik and his staff also provide salmonid fish health certification testing for interstate and international movement of fish or fish products.
-Dr. Snekvik serves on multiple national committees involved with aquatic disease and veterinary diagnostic medicine including the AAVLD/ US Animal Health Association Aquaculture committee, AAVLD Executive Board, and American Veterinary Medicine Association Aquatic Veterinary Medicine Committee.
+Dr. Snekvik serves on multiple national committees involved with aquatic disease and veterinary diagnostic medicine including the AAVLD/ US Animal Health Association Aquaculture Committee, AAVLD Executive Board, and the National Aquaculture Association (NAA) Aquatic Animal Health Committee, and previously on the American Veterinary Medicine Association Aquatic Veterinary Medicine Committee.

 Richard L. Ott Endowed Chair in Small Animal Medicine and Research

-Katrina L. Mealey, Ph.D., D.V.M., is the Richard L. Ott Endowed Chair in Small Animal Medicine and Research and founding director of the Program in Individualized Medicine at Washington State University.
+Dr. Mealey is the founding director of the Program in Individualized Medicine at Washington State University.
 She is recognized as a global expert in veterinary pharmacogenetics because her research has changed the standard of care in veterinary medicine and has influenced veterinary drug development and regulation.
-Mealey is the recipient of Eli Lilly Award, Zoetis (formerly Pfizer) Award for Veterinary Research Excellence, Life Sciences Northwest Women-to-Watch Award, and named a founding Entrepreneurial Faculty Ambassador at WSU.
+Mealey is the recipient of the Eli Lilly Award, the Zoetis (formerly Pfizer) Award for Veterinary Research Excellence, the Life Sciences Northwest Women-to-Watch Award, and was named a founding Entrepreneurial Faculty Ambassador at WSU.
 She holds two U.S. patents and eight international patents that have been licensed to nine different companies.
 Mealey is a diplomate of ACVIM and ACVCP and a fellow of the National Academy of Inventors.